dougbutner/web-4/README.md

 ## Why can't web 3 (or even web 2) do this?

-Web 2 is not a viable candidate for this because the federated nature means that your biometric data must be trusted to a third party, possibly a large corporation or malicious party.
+Web 2 is not a viable candidate for this because the federated nature means that your biometric data must be trusted to a third party, possibly a large corporation or malicious actor.

-Provable democracy cannot be fully achieved in web 3, because there is no control over how many accounts a user may open.[2]
-Instead, many different models have been developed to deal with this issue, most notably, proof of work, proof of stake, and delegated proof of stake.
+Provable democracy cannot be fully achieved in web 3, because there is no control over how many accounts a user may open.
+[2] Instead, many different models have been developed to deal with this issue, most notably, proof of work, proof of stake, and delegated proof of stake.

 These paradigms of democracy are used primarily to determine which chain of transaction blocks is considered valid, securing a blockchain.
-POS and DPOS is also used to in projects like Hive to allow users to "vote" on valuable content, an early example of the democratic web.
+POS and DPOS is additionally used to in projects like Hive to allow users to "vote" on valuable content, an early example of the democratic web.
 DPOS is also used for networks to determine who can access resources.

 However, both of these applications are not democratic in the sense that each account is not equal.
 In both cases, the root of democracy is in the token, not the individual, and the ownership of tokens determines the voting power or processing power of an individual.